aws-solutions-library-samples/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 You can also use this to set a `weight` for an LLM to load balance between two different models with the same `model_name`

-For AWS Bedrock Models, you can also use this to specify a `guardrailConfig` to set a Guardrail for each model

 `litellm_settings`: These are additional settings for the litellm proxy

 `litellm_settings.cache`: Whether to enable or disable prompt caching.
 Caches prompt results to save time and money for repeated prompts.
 Set to `True` by default.